MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcribbonbaseelement-class.md

 ### <a name="return-value"></a>Valore restituito

-TRUESe l'elemento della barra multifunzione è contenuto in un gruppo che visualizza un bordo comune. in caso contrario, FALSE.
+TRUE se l'elemento Ribbon è contenuto in un gruppo che visualizza un bordo comune; in caso contrario, FALSE.

 ### <a name="remarks"></a>Osservazioni

-## <a name="cmfcribbonbaseelementisshowtooltiponbottom"></a><a name="isshowtooltiponbottom"></a>CMFCRibbonBaseElement::IsShowTooltipOnBottom
+## <a name="cmfcribbonbaseelementisshowtooltiponbottom"></a><a name="isshowtooltiponbottom"></a> CMFCRibbonBaseElement:: IsShowTooltipOnBottom

 Indica se la descrizione comando viene visualizzata sotto l'elemento della barra multifunzione.